Munawwar/ws-affected/README.md

   ⏱️  Took 2.89s (3 tasks)
   ```

-- **List workspaces affected by changes on a branch**
+- **CI/CD change detection: "Tell me what workspaces needs to be deployed"**

-    This is useful for CI/CD scripts to determine affected workspaces to deploy
+    List workspaces affected by changes on a branch.
+This is useful for CI/CD scripts to determine affected workspaces to deploy.

     ```sh
     npx ws-affected --list